whysokara/System-Design/ScalingDatabases.md

 instead of one data node containing all the data, we will have 3 different nodes (shards)containing subsets of data (mutually exclusive)
 * shards are idependent, no replicatioin between them
 * each shard cn have its own replica if needed

+## Sharding and Partitioning
+1. Sharding : method of distributing data across multiple machines/servers
+2. Partitioning : splitting a subset of data within the same instance

+> partitioning is about data, sharding is about databases